treshugart/zeropack/README.md

 # Zeropack

-Practical, zero-config Webpack, until you need it.
+Practical, zero-config Babel + Webpack, until you need it.

-* Node / ES2015 transpilation.
+* Node (CommonJS) / ESM (ES2015 modules) builds.
 * Webpack bundles for browsers and apps.
-* Flowtypes are automatically output if it's being used.
+* Automatic copying of Flowtyped sources, if used.
+* Out of the box support for Flow, React and Stage-0 features.
+* Full source map support.

 ## Installing